 Path related conflicts

-File content conflicts are when the same file at the same file path in your repository has been changed on the Feature and on the Environment, but some or all of the changes conflict, and require a decision on which content to keep and what the final file should look like after merging.
+Content conflicts occur when the same file at the same file path in your repository has been changed on the Feature and on the Environment, but some or all of the changes conflict, and require a decision on which content to keep and what the final file should look like after the merge.

 Gearset supports resolving conflicts in most of these scenarios.

-File path related conflicts are caused by files being renamed, deleted, or added in a way that git decides is a conflict.
-These are sometimes genuine conflicts, but often these are false positives.
+Path-related conflict are caused by files being renamed, deleted, or added in a way that git decides is a conflict.
+These are sometimes genuine conflicts, but they are often false positives..
 This means git has decided a conflict exists, but it is really just deciding this based on the files being very similar.
-Gearset's support for these scenarios is currently being extended to help cover most of these scenarios.
+Gearset's support for these scenarios is currently being extended to help cover most of them.
 An advanced explanation of this category of conflicts can be found here.

-As was previously mentioned, under certain circumstances we are not able to offer precision conflict resolution and in these cases we offer a simpler form of conflict resolution where you can select whether to keep the Feature version or the Environment version of the file as a way to resolve the conflict.
+As previously mentioned, we can't always provide precision conflict resolution.
+In these cases, we offer a simpler method where you choose to keep either the Feature or Environment version of the file to resolve the conflict.

 XML/Metadata file types